-Ethan Hawke On Stage - Theater Credits, Bio and Tickets
+Ethan Hawke On Stage - Theatre Credits, Bio and Tickets

-Hawke made his professional theatre debut in 1991, playing the role of Young Casanova in an off-Broadway production of Casanova.
-His maiden Broadway performance came in 1993, when he starred in a 1992 revival of The Seagull, playing the role of Konstantin Treplev.
-He then had a 10 year hiatus from the Broadway stage, until he played Henry Percy in a production of Henry IV, alongside Richard Easton and Audra McDonald.
-Throughout his career, Hawke has enjoyed a glittering theatrical presence on both the Broadway and Off-Broadway scene.
+Hawke made his professional theatre debut in 1991 playing the role of Young Casanova in an Off-Broadway production of Casanova.
+His Broadway debut came in 1993, when he starred in a 1992 revival of The Seagull as Konstantin Treplev.
+He then had a 10-year hiatus from the Broadway stage until he played Henry Percy in a production of Henry IV alongside Richard Easton and Audra McDonald.

-Hawke’s last Broadway production was in 2014, playing the eponymous role of Macbeth in a 2014 revival, alongside John Glover and Brian D’Arcy James.
+Hawke’s next Broadway production was in 2014, playing the titular role in a 2014 revival of Macbeth alongside John Glover and Brian d’Arcy James.